Indoc-Research/NeuralActivityCubic/_docs/model.html.md

 Boom, that´s it!
 Your data is analyzed, and results are saved.
 We made this even more accessible for you, by the way, in the api module.
-If you´re planning to use neuralactivitycubic programmatically, we highly recommend you checkout it out.
+If you´re planning to use neuralactivitycubic programmatically, we highly recommend you check it out.

 ### 🧩 Literate Programming in Action